 ‘Lao Khao’, or ‘White Spirit’, as it translates in English, is a popular and potent rice whisky synonymous with Isaan as well as alcoholism in the rural parts of Thailand.
 And it is an alcohol that is widely available throughout all of Thailand, where it is sold by the bottle from pretty much every store and 7-11 in the country (around 60 Baht plus per bottle).
 But, for those who just want a taster of Lao Khao, it is often found sold by the shot glass (15 Baht) in smaller independent stores, as well as poured into reused energy drink bottles (30 Baht).
-There is also a popular concoction called Yaa Dong, which I will share down below, but first I will go more into the traditions and significance of this potent rice whisky in Thai culture.
+There is also a popular concoction called Yaa Dong at Thai street food, which I will share down below, but first I will go more into the traditions and significance of this potent rice whisky in Thai culture.

 Even for those that don’t even drink Lao Khao, which goes for almost everyone on our compound, it does still play a role in daily life and celebration.
 And through the year, this potent rice whisky was used in various ceremonies, from engagements and weddings. to the more sombre occasions like funeral ceremonies.
 And while there is a rather negative stigma attached to Lao Khao, it remains an important part of culture and tradition in Isaan and Thailand.

 A simple example of ceremonies would be during our house warming, when, in the first weeks of the year, a feast was served on the floor of the front room of the house.
 This feast included Lao Khao and a spread of typical Thai ceremonial foods such as a boiled pig’s head, a boiled full chicken, and just various jelly desserts made from coconut and sticky rice extract.
 And this feast would be shared with the ancestral spirits of the house (ghosts), to show to them how we live well, and feast well.
 It’s a sign of prosperity I guess.